KellerJordan/CIFAR-isolated-randomness/README.md

 * The `aug_seed`, which controls random image augmentations.
 This is set so that with a fixed `aug_seed`, the model will see the same set of augmented images in each epoch, with only their order being controlled by `order_seed`.

 ## Performance
-* On a machine with 8x NVIDIA A100s, I get 400 50-epoch trainings/hour
+* With 8x NVIDIA A100s, I get 400 50-epoch trainings/hour
 * The average test accuracy is 94.10% (+/- 0.01%).

 ## Commands